4ban/DenoNewsBot/README.md

 # A Deno based parsing service
-It parses few sources with using cheerio or source API is possible and sends news into a Telegram channel via its REST API
+The goal of this project is to develop a Deno-based parsing service capable of extracting news from multiple sources.
+Utilizing cheerio or source API, the service gathers news content and transmits it to a Telegram channel via its REST API.

 ## Installation and Running
 ```bash